-ANCA (anti-neutrophil cytoplasmic autoantibody) vasculitis is a group of autoimmune diseases that are characterized by vascular inflammation and damage.
+Anti-neutrophil cytoplasmic autoantibody (ANCA)-associated vasculitis (AAV) is a group of autoimmune diseases characterized by inflammation and damage to small blood vessels.

 Factors that affect the prognosis of ANCA vasculitis

 The prognosis of ANCA vasculitis is difficult to define because the disease can affect a variety of organs and body systems.
-The symptoms and potential associated diseases will depend on which areas of the body the vasculitis affects.
 Forms of vasculitis that cause damage to major organs, such as the kidneys or the cardiovascular system, can have a negative impact on overall life expectancy.

 Periodic checkups with a physician